Skip to main content

 Quick Facts

 Netherlands is a Schengen Area member.
-Whether you need ETIAS, a Schengen Visa, or nothing at all depends on your nationality.
+Your entry requirements — ETIAS, Schengen Visa, or visa-free — depend on your passport.

 Capital Amsterdam